edibblepdx/booklist/README.md

 - :star: __The Rust Programming Language__; _Steve Klabnik, Carol Nichols, Chris Krycho, with contributions from the Rust Community_
   > Including rustlings and the brown book.
 - :star: __Introduction to Linear Algebra, Sixth Edition__; _Gilbert Strang_
-  > I had the opportunity to teach a linear algebra class once for a single day, and it was fun.
+  > _Used for a class_.
+I had the opportunity to teach a linear algebra class once for a single day, and it was fun.
   > The chapters are short so it's really easy to take one or two passes then solidify everything you learned with the great exercises that follow.
 - :star: __Longman Student Grammar of Spoken and Written English__; _Douglas Biber, Susan Conrad, Geoffrey Leech_
-  > I have an insane number of sticky notes in this book.
+  > _Used for a class_.
+I have an insane number of sticky notes in this book.
 It's comical even.
 Great book for a linguist interested in the English language.
 - :star: __Buddhism: A Very Short Introduction, First Edition__; _Damien Keown_
   > Part of the "Very Short Introductions" series (148 pages).
 I bought this from a chic bookstore while reading Houseki no Kuni.
   > In it, Damien Keown explores the creation and evolution of Buddhism, its variations, central teachings, and its dissemination throughout Asia and the West.